WolframResearch/WolframWebEngineForPython/README.md

 ## Embedded Version

-Wolfram Engine for Python provides bindings for popular frameworks and allows you to write a new one easily.
+Wolfram Web Engine for Python provides bindings for popular frameworks and allows you to write a new one easily.

 ### Bindings for AIOHTTP